mozilla/learning-networks/clubs/hosting-mozilla-club-in-library/content.md

 ####How to start a club in your library
 Here are some quick steps to getting a club started at your library:

-1. Conduct an assessment of programs that are already hosted in your library and determine if and how a Mozilla Club might complement them
+1. Conduct an assessment of programs that are already hosted in your library and determine if and how a Mozilla Club might complement them.
-2. Decide on partners/patrons that might be interested in getting involved
+2. Decide on partners/patrons that might be interested in getting involved.
-3. Plan and conduct a preview night to build up interest and finalize plans for an ongoing club meeting
+3. Plan and conduct a preview night to build up interest and finalize plans for an ongoing club meeting.
-4. If you decide to move forward with the club, pick a recurring date and time that works for the library schedule
+4. If you decide to move forward with the club, pick a recurring date and time that works for the library schedule.
-5. Circulate information about the club online and within the library space
+5. Circulate information about the club online and within the library space.
-6. Create your agenda or pick some activities to run at teach.mozilla.org.
+6. Create your agenda or pick some activities to run at [teach.mozilla.org](https://teach.mozilla.org/).

 ##Facilitation Tips for Clubs in Libraries
 Because you are hosting your Club in a public space, there are some best practice guidelines that you should abide by: